dr-JT/pupillometry/README.md

 As such, you will need to pass many arguments to the `pupil_preprocess()` function that specifies all the details and preprocessing options.

 `pupil_preprocess()` will be performed on an entire `import.dir` directory of raw data files that match a certain `pattern`.
-At various stages of preprocessing the data will be saved to a specified `output.dir` directory.
+The preprocessed data will be saved to a specified `output.dir` directory.

 The overall workflow of `pupil_preprocess()` is:

 1. **Read** in raw data files `pupil_read()`

+    - If `tracking.file` is supplied will also add message markers to the data

 2. Clean up raw data files and more

     - **Correlate** left and right pupil size (if both eyes were recorded from). `pupil_cor()`

     - **Select** either left or right pupil data (if both eyes were recorded from). `select_eye()`

     - Set **Timing** variable to be relative to onset of each trial. `set_timing()`

 3. **De-blink** data. `pupil_deblink()`

 4. **Smooth** (if specified). `pupil_smooth()`

 5. **Interpolate** (if specified). `pupil_interpolate()`

 6. **Baseline Correct** (if specified). `pupil_baselinecorrect()`

 7. Remove trials with too much **Missing Data**. `pupil_missing()`

 8. **Merges** files into a single merged file (if specified). `pupil_merge()`

 A final preprocessed data file will be saved for every original raw data file.

 If `output.steps == TRUE` a data file will be saved after steps 3, 4, and 5.
 Before saving the data file at each of these steps, the final two steps 6 and 7 are performed.
 This results in baseline corrected and missing data removed files before each major preprocessing step.
-This is obviously not necessary and so `output.steps = FALSE` can be set to only save on final preprocessed data file per subject.
+This is obviously not necessary and so `output.steps = FALSE` is the default and will only save one final preprocessed data file per subject.

 ### Script Template